What are they?

 If two abnormal beta genes of the same type are inherited, the person is .
 The person would produce the associated haemoglobin variant and may have some associated symptoms and potential for complications.
 The severity of the condition depends on the genetic and varies from person to person.
 A copy of the abnormal beta gene would be passed on to any offspring.

-If two abnormal beta genes of different types are inherited, the person is doubly or compound heterozygous.
+If two abnormal beta genes of different types are inherited, the person is compound heterozygous.
 The affected patient would typically have symptoms related to one or both of the haemoglobin variants that he or she produces.
 One of the abnormal beta genes would be passed on to each offspring.

 Several hundred beta chain haemoglobin variants have been documented; however, only a few are common and clinically significant.
 They are discussed on the next page.